chipKIT32/chipKIT-cxx/src45x/gcc/gcc/config/mips/mips.md

 ;; mfc		transfer from coprocessor
 ;; mthilo	transfer to hi/lo registers
 ;; mfhilo	transfer from hi/lo registers
+;; mthi		transfer to a hi register
+;; mtlo		transfer to a lo register
+;; mfhi		transfer from a hi register
+;; mflo		transfer from a lo register
 ;; const	load constant
 ;; arith	integer arithmetic instructions
 ;; logical      integer logical instructions